👋 Welcome to Part II of our Lift-off series!

 Our web app needs to fetch remote data to populate its homepage.

-When our server receives the HTTP request, it first extracts the query string.
+When our server receives the HTTP request, it first extracts the string with the GraphQL query.
 It parses and transforms it into something it can better manipulate: a tree-structured document called an AST (Abstract Syntax Tree).
 With this AST, the server validates the query against the types and fields in our schema.

 If anything is off (e.g. a requested field is not defined in the schema or the query is malformed), the server throws an error and sends it right back to the app.